sipcentric/node-pbx-client/README.md

   password: 'mypassword',
 });

+const myCustomerId = 1; // Change this to your customer ID

 // Returns an array of subscriptions const subscriptions = await nimvelo.presenceWatcher.subscribe({
+  customerId: myCustomerId,
   targets: ['012345'], // The extensions you'd like to monitor
   onStateChange: (extension, newState) => {
     console.log(extension); // 012345